inf380p/fall2021/posts/scyrill/2021-11-02-scyrill-class-hack.md

 <iframe src="https://trinket.io/embed/python/5c7d5cb968" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+# Result when introducing a new turtle

 Out of complete curiosity, I wanted to try approaching my code from another angle by introducing a second turtle into the program that could draw the smaller stars instead of one turtle, Gemma, doing it all.
-This is the result of that attempt.

 <iframe src="https://trinket.io/embed/python/5f1b746851" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>